Code-Institute-Submissions/CI_PP1_GS/README.md

 <img src="./docs/testing-user-stories/social-media.png">
 </details>

-9. As a returning user, I want to get directions to the gym.
+9. As the site owner, I want to get directions to the gym.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|